mbrecunier/epicodus-vacation-quiz/README.md

 ## Description

 The user will answer questions about themselves on a form and the site will return a suggestion for a vacation based on their answers.
-There are three possible vacations.
+There are four possible vacations.

 ## Setup/Installation Requirements